atebitftw/zart/README.md

 ## Zart - Dart Implementation of Infocom Z-Machine ##
+	West of House
+	You are standing in an open field west of a white house, with a boarded front door.
+You could circle the house to the north or south.
+	There is a small mailbox here.

+	>

 Some of my most memorable early gaming experiences where Infocom interactive fiction games.

 This project is a labor of love.
 I'll start with z-machine v3 and see where it goes...

+Enjoy!

+## Status - Playable for V3, V5, and V8 Games ##

 ## Playing the Mini-Zork Game ##
 To run the game, run the ZConsole.dart app, either from the VM in shell,